Archive-42/ARCHIVE-OCT/_DOWNLOADS/git-docs/content/codespaces/developing-in-codespaces/index.md

 ---
 title: Developing in a codespace
-intro: 'Create a codespace to get started with developing your project inside a dedicated cloud environment.
-You can use forwarded ports to run your application and even use codespaces inside {% data variables.product.prodname_vscode %}'
+intro: "Create a codespace to get started with developing your project inside a dedicated cloud environment.
+You can use forwarded ports to run your application and even use codespaces inside {% data variables.product.prodname_vscode %}"
-product: '{% data reusables.gated-features.codespaces %}'
+product: "{% data reusables.gated-features.codespaces %}"
 versions:
-  fpt: '*'
+  fpt: "*"
 topics:
   - Codespaces
 children: